nairadithya/missing-semester/git/git.md

 ---
 # The Purpose Of This Presentation
 - Teach the basics of version control and collaborative programming
-- A system to manage all projects in an accessible way that allows for cross-pollination.
+- Equip all of you with the ability to manage your own projects with ease.

 ---
 # Problems I Noticed